Women in politics in France: Parity

 In 2005, France ranks 85th among countries for women's representation in parliament (21st out of 25 in Europe).
 Since the last 2007 legislative elections, France ranks 58th worldwide and 13th in Europe for women's representation in parliament.
 Following the last senatorial elections in September 2008, the percentage of female senators increased by six points, from 16% to 22%.
 The Parliament (National Assembly and Senate) now has nearly 20% female elected representatives.

 In 2012, the government of Jean-Marc Ayrault (PS), Prime Minister of François Hollande, is the first to fully respect gender parity.
 Indeed, since the legislative elections, the National Assembly has 155 women deputies, or 27% of elected representatives, which represents a 33% increase compared to the previous legislature which had 116 women deputies, even if parity is not yet achieved.
 Following the last Senate elections in September 2011, the percentage of female senators remained the same as in the 2008 elections, at 22%.
 The Parliament (National Assembly and Senate combined) now has 25% female elected representatives.

-That same year, in Paris, at the instigation of polytechnic graduate Julia Mouzon, the "Women & Power" Forum takes place, a conference of women politicians, which for the first time brings together elected women from all over France, in order to "encourage and inspire women in their political life".
+That same year, in Paris, at the instigation of polytechnic graduate Julia Mouzon, the "Women & Power" Forum takes place, a conference of women politicians, which for the first time brings together elected women from all over France, to "encourage and inspire women in their political life".

-In 2013, the election method for the cantonal election is modified for the next deadlines in 2015: in order to establish parity in the departmental councils (formerly general councils), each candidacy will be composed of a man-woman tandem eligible as a pair, in a now binominal two-round majority election.
+In 2013, the election method for the cantonal election is modified for the next deadlines in 2015: to establish parity in the departmental councils (formerly general councils), each candidacy will be composed of a man-woman tandem eligible as a pair, in a now binominal two-round majority election.

 Since the senatorial elections of September 2014, 97 women sit in the Senate, representing 28% of senators.

 In 2017, during the last legislative elections, the National Assembly reaches a record number of women: 224, or 39% of deputies.